Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Introduction to the Dragon Portfolio Concept

-The Dragon Portfolio emerges as an answer to these limitations.
-Named after the mythical creature symbolizing power and adaptability, the Dragon Portfolio is designed to withstand and prosper through various economic climates.
+The Dragon Portfolio is one proposed answer to these limitations.
+Named after the mythical creature used here as shorthand for durability across regimes, the Dragon Portfolio is designed to withstand and prosper through various economic climates.
 It proposes a diversified mix of assets, balancing growth-oriented investments like equities with protective assets such as commodities and trend-following instruments.
-This mix aims to provide stability and growth across different market conditions, from bull markets to recessions.
+The point is not that every sleeve works all the time.
+The point is that different sleeves are expected to earn their keep in different environments, which makes rebalancing the engine rather than an afterthought.

 source: Real Vision on YouTube